ayeshaEnayet/DAC-USE/README.md

 # Dialogue-Act-Classification-for-Dialogue-Analysis
-This repository contains a trained model for the dialogue act classification of utterances of the dialogues.
+This repository contains a trained model for the dialogue act classification of the utterances of the dialogues.
+The classifier is constructed using the Universal Sentence Encoder available at Tensorflow-Hub (https://tfhub.dev/google/universal-sentence-encoder-large/2).
+The classifier is trained on SwDA dataset, and the file dialogue1.csv contains the utterances of the dataset.
 # Requirements:
   tensorflow: 1.15.0,
   tensorflow-hub: 0.5.0,